-AUGUST 22 at 7:00 PM—Half a century from that landmark year, don’t miss a rare chance to see this cinematic gem on the big screen and to hear the Academy Award winning author of ON GOLDEN POND, Ernest Thompson, talk about his directorial debut and what it was like working with Oscar nominees Robert Downey Jr., Winona Ryder and Bruce Dern, as well as Kiefer Sutherland, Mariette Hartley and Joanna Cassidy.
-Written by Ernest as
+AUGUST 22 at 7:00 PM—SOLD OUT!
+Half a century from that landmark year, don’t miss a rare chance to see this cinematic gem on the big screen and to hear the Academy Award winning author of ON GOLDEN POND, Ernest Thompson, talk about his directorial debut and what it was like working with Oscar nominees Robert Downey Jr., Winona Ryder and Bruce Dern, as well as Kiefer Sutherland, Mariette Hartley and Joanna Cassidy.
+Written by

 New Hampshire seems like the perfect set for filmmaking, and it has been featured in classic comedies like “What About Bob?” and dramatic TV shows like “The West Wing.”
 Problem is, most scenes that feature the Granite State are shot elsewhere — places where Hollywood knows they can recoup some of the money spent in the form of tax incentives.
 In tax-averse NH, that’s a problem.
 The main exception to this rule is 1981’s “On

 UPCOMING AUDITIONS Ernest’s newest movie, to be shot in its entirety in the state of New Hampshire this fall, is underway.
 The production is now casting for a myriad of roles and seeking crew members, extras and volunteers to come be a part of the magic.
 For updated audition information and a list of characters, go to www.parallelamericathemovie.com.
 You can also follow the production on Facebook and Instagram.